JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

+Once running, a control bar will appear in the top left corner of screen.
-Once running, it will respond to the following keyboard keys:
+You can also use the following keyboard keys:

     "Q":            Stops any ongoing recordings, and quits program Left cursor:    Cycles through cameras in descending order